yzjyzjyzj/package_publishing_example/assignment.md

 ### Step 3
 We're going to add some code, and a linter to see whether our coding style adheres to some best-practice standards.

+## Assignment 2: Publishing a package to conda

+## Assignment 3: Miscellaneous tips and tricks with github